Facts at a glance

 - Phases I and II completed: September 2010

-- Phases III and IV of the Fairfax County Parkway, priced at $50 million, will be partially funded by the American Restoration and Recovery Act (ARRA).
-Phase IV was completed in July 2011, while the Phase III project will be a separate design-built contract.
+- Phases III and IV of the Fairfax County Parkway, priced at $50 million, was partially funded by the American Restoration and Recovery Act (ARRA).
+Phase IV was completed in July 2011, while the Phase III project was a separate design-built contract.
 The Phase III design-build contract was awarded Jan.
 13, 2010 and completed in Fall 2012.

 - I-95 Access Ramps to Fort Belvoir North Area

 - Project provides additional access to the Fort Belvoir North Area, which will reduce traffic volumes on the Fairfax County Parkway and all more efficient travel when the Fort Belvoir realignment takes full effect